How to Install a Kitchen Sink

 Remove the Old Sink

-If you have a drop-in sink that sits on top of the counter, then it's a good idea to have one person pushing up on the sink from underneath and a second grabbing the sink from above.
-Put the old sink out of the way, so that it won't interfere with the installation of the new sink.
+- If you have a drop-in sink that sits on top of the counter, have one person pushing up on the sink from underneath and a second grabbing the sink from above.
+Place the old sink out of the way.

 Sinks are heavy.
 If you are not confident in your ability to remove the old sink or put the new sink in place, then make sure to get the help of a second person.
 Attempting to maneuver a bulky, heavy kitchen sink on your own can lead to injuries or damage to the countertop, water lines, drain lines, and the new kitchen sink.